CivicVision/civicopendata/content/posts/this-week-in-civic-tech-open-data-wk10.md

 The project is a great civic tech project and is funny and creepy at the same time.
 I'm sorry to use them but their charts offer a great way to shoe some something.

-_The maps for one are population maps and do not show where cats live but mostly where their owners life.
-On a global scale you can see that there are not as many cats in India or China although they have a high population.
-If you would have used a cat per 1000 resident or similar it would gave you more insight.
+_The maps for one are population maps and do not show where cats live but mostly where their owner's life.
+On a global scale, you can see that there are not as many cats in India or China although they have a high population.
+If you had used a cat per 1000 resident or similar, it would give you more insight.
-These charts are a good example to write a more comprehensive post._
+These charts are a good example for a more comprehensive post._

 **Takeaway**:
-**If you have data that can closely be related to population use a ratio scale and not an absolute scale otherwise you make a population map.**
+**If you have data that can closely be related to population use a ratio scale and not an absolute scale; otherwise you make a population map.**

 ### Height and growth trend of skyscrapers in 9 US metro areas